+They’re legit.
 Although a legitimate collection agency, there have been a couple of government activities against Encore Capital Group through the years.
 In 2015, New York’s Attorney General reach a settlement with the debt purchaser for getting more than 4,500 legal conclusions about $18 million in time-barred debt.
 That same year, the Consumer Financial Protection Bureau declared that ECG bought faulty loans with inadequate documentation and used false statements and imitation court records to collect from customers.
 The approval degree included a provision to refund $42 million to consumers and pay a penalty of $10 million.

 As of April 2017, the Better Business Bureau reported 484 closed Midland Credit Management complaints over the previous few decades, including 105 closed Midland Credit Management complaints over the past 12 months.
 The BBB provides ECG an A- rating.
 Additionally, Justia lists 21 Encore Capital Group complaints filed in federal court in the past year alleging violations of the Fair Debt Collection Practices Act, one alleging violations of the Fair Credit Reporting Act, and one alleging violations of the Telephone Consumer Protection Act.
 Moreover, the Consumer Financial Protection Bureau (CFPB) lists 1470 closed complaints for 2016.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely ECG would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are Some Sample Cases Filed in Federal Court

-In 2013, a judge in U.S. District Court, Eastern District of Wisconsin, denied in part and granted in part Encore Capital Group’s motion to dismiss Smith v.
-Encore Capital Group for alleged violations of the Fair Debt Collection Practices Act and Fair Credit Reporting Act.
+In 2013, a judge in U.S. District Court, Eastern District of Wisconsin, denied in part and granted in part Encore Capital Group’s motion to dismiss Smith vs. Encore Capital Group for alleged violations of the Fair Debt Collection Practices Act and Fair Credit Reporting Act.
 According to the judge’s decision, the customer said that he had received a letter from Midland Credit Management stating that Midland Funding had bought his Citibank account, offering a discount if payment was made before a specific date, and promising to notify credit bureaus that the debt has been paid in full.
 The second page of this letter included a note that he had 30 days to dispute the debt, and that, if he did, Midland Credit Management would offer the name and address of the original creditor.
 The letter stated the consumer owed $778, but that the amount “could be higher due to interest, late fees, and other fees that may differ from day to day.”
 The letter stated, “a negative credit report reflecting on your credit report may be submitted to a credit reporting agency if you fail to meet the conditions of your credit obligations.”
 The judge dismissed one of the customer’s FCRA claims, but refused Encore Capital Group’s arguments in a different FCRA case.
 The judge ruled that the customer had said sufficient allegations to support a claim for false representation; misrepresenting the character, quantity, and legal status of a debt; conveying false credit information, using unfair or unconscionable means to collect a debt; and failing to stop collection before providing confirmation of the debt.
 The situation was allowed to proceed forward.